rockettheme/docs/Docs/joomla/extensions/rokpad/rokpad_plugins.md

 5. **Code Folding** determines how RokPad handles code folding.
 	* **Manual** removes arrows next to line items.
 You can collapse or expand only via keyboard shortcuts.
 	* **Mark Begin** adds an arrow pointing down next to the line, at the start of the code that is possible to collapse or expand.
-	* **Mark Begin and End** adds arrows at the beginning and end of  collapsable or expandable code.
+	* **Mark Begin and End** adds arrows at the beginning and end of  collapsible or expandable code.

-6. **Soft Wrap** allows long lines to wrap so they're entirely in view without sidescrolling.
+6. **Soft Wrap** allows long lines to wrap so they're entirely in view without side-scrolling.

 7. **Full Line Selection** determines how RokPad handles selections.